Thanksgiving Hosting Hacks

 Rely on Pre-Planned Thanksgiving Menus

-If you are hosting Thanksgiving for someone with a dietary restriction, don’t stress about reinventing the meal.
-Our vegetarian Thanksgiving menu, low-calorie Thanksgiving menu, and gluten-free Thanksgiving menu offer straightforward recipes to cater to every allergy and food preference.
+If you’re hosting Thanksgiving and have guests who have dietary restrictions, don’t stress about reinventing the meal.
+Our vegetarian Thanksgiving menu, low-calorie Thanksgiving menu, and gluten-free Thanksgiving menu offer straightforward recipes (like these Roasted Sweets and Greens) to cater to every allergy and food preference.
 If you need only small substitutions, just pick-and-choose the Thanksgiving dishes that best fit your holiday celebration.

 Put Out a Veggie Platter for Kids